OpenEngineer/go-repl/README.md

    * Ctrl-Y: insert previous deletion (from Ctrl-K, Ctrl-U, Ctrl-Q or Ctrl-W)

 Notes:
 * Doesn't depend on *ncurses*
 * Performance hasn't yet been optimized and I haven't yet tested all corner cases exhaustively
 * Might not work in Windows command prompt (keystroke codes could differ, ANSI escape sequences might not be supported, the method that sets terminal to raw mode might not work)
+* No vi edit mode
 * No support for clipboards yet

 # Usage